 Why does percentage height not work in HTML/CSS? – FAQs

-The percentage height is not working because the parent element might not have a fixed height.
+The percentage height in CSS is not working because the CSS parent height might not have a fixed.

 Q2.
-What happens if the parent has no defined height?
+What happens if the parent height in CSS is not defined?

-In this case, the child element’s percentage height is turned to auto, where it takes the content height.
+In this case, the child element’s percentage height in CSS is turned to auto, where it takes the content height.

 Q3.
-Can I use percentage height with min-height or max-height?
+Can I use percentage height in CSS with min-height or max-height?

-No, percentage height only works with height.
+No, percentage height in CSS only works with height.
 Using min-height or max-height alone won’t have any reference height.

 Q4.
-How can I make percentage height work for nested elements?
+How can I make percentage height CSS work for nested elements?

-Make sure every parent element up the hierarchy has a defined height.
+Make sure every element’s CSS parent height has a defined height.

 Q5.
-Does percentage height depend on other CSS properties?
+Does percentage height in CSS depend on other CSS properties?

-Yes, properties like position can influence how height is calculated.
+Yes, properties like position can influence how CSS height is calculated.